Electronic cigarette: Product liability

 Multiple reports from the U.S. Fire Administration conclude that electronic cigarettes have been combusting and injuring people and surrounding areas.
 The composition of a cigarette is the cause of this, as the cartridges that are meant to contain the liquid mixture are in such close proximity to the battery.
 A research report by the U.S. Fire Administration supports this, stating that, "Unlike mobile phones, some e-cigarette lithium-ion batteries within e-cigarettes offer no protection to stop the coil overheating".

-In 2015 the U.S. Fire Administration noted in their report that electronic cigarettes are not created by Big Tobacco or other tobacco companies, but by independent factories that have little quality control.
-Because of this low quality control when made, electronic cigarettes have led to incidents in which people are hurt, or in which the surrounding area is damaged.
+In 2015, the U.S. Fire Administration noted in their report that electronic cigarettes are not created by Big Tobacco or other tobacco companies, but by independent factories that have little quality control.Because of this low quality control when made, electronic cigarettes have led to incidents in which people are hurt, or in which the surrounding area is damaged.

 Marketing

-They are marketed to men, women, and children as being safer than traditional cigarettes.
+They are marketed to people as being safer than traditional cigarettes.
 They are also marketed to non-smokers.
 E-cigarette marketing is common.
 There are growing concerns that e-cigarette advertising campaigns unjustifiably focus on young adults, adolescents, and women.
 Large tobacco companies have greatly increased their marketing efforts.
 This marketing trend may expand the use of e-cigarettes and contribute to re-glamorizing smoking.
 Some companies may use e-cigarette advertising to advocate smoking, deliberately, or inadvertently, is an area of concern.
 A 2014 review said, "the e-cigarette companies have been rapidly expanding using aggressive marketing messages similar to those used to promote cigarettes in the 1950s and 1960s."

 E-cigarette companies are using methods that were once used by the tobacco industry to persuade young people to start using cigarettes.
 E-cigarettes are promoted to a certain extent to forge a vaping culture that entices non-smokers.
 Themes in e-cigarette marketing, including sexual content and customer satisfaction, are parallel to themes and techniques that are appealing to young people and young adults in traditional cigarette advertising and promotion.
 A 2017 review found "The tobacco industry sees a future where ENDS accompany and perpetuate, rather than supplant, tobacco use, especially targeting the youth."
 E-cigarettes and nicotine are regularly promoted as safe and even healthy in the media and on brand websites, which is an area of concern.